Easy Does It – 5 Steps to WordPress Optimization

 This treats any submitted or exchanged data transmitted to the website as confidential, with not even the servers or website owners being able to see it in its original form.
 The data is saved and transported to other servers for verification when required.

 As a result, an SSL ensures that the user information remains safe while being exchanged with verification servers.
 For instance, when a user enters a password, the password is encrypted and verified by the relevant server without being sent over the web in its bare form.
-This saves the respective account from being hacked.
+This saves the respective account from being hacking attempts.
 The same mechanism is applied for payment processing over the internet.

 SSL and TLS technology/certificates are now in use internet-wide, instead of being in place only on e-commerce sites.
 However, with the way that data has become more valuable and susceptible to misuse, almost every website is now incorporating these technologies within regular operations.